 Keeping calm with a screaming baby is easier said than done.
 Tensions and emotions run high during those first few days, weeks and months.

-The want to soothe your little one – and frustration if you can’t – can be overwhelming.
+The need to soothe your little one – and frustration if you can’t – can be overwhelming.
 But it is important to try to look after yourself during these challenging times too.
 A calm baby can begin with calm parents.

 Crying is normal behaviour for babies and there are lots of reasons why they might cry.
 Watch our video to find out more.